Tag: wal

-© Laurenz Albe 2023 “Why does my pg_wal keep growing?”
-That’s a question I keep hearing again and again.
-It is an urgent question, since the PostgreSQL server will crash if pg_wal runs out of disk space.
-I decided to answer the question once and for all.
-What is pg_wal and why is it growing? […]
+"Why does my pg_wal keep growing?"
+That's a question I keep hearing again and again.
+It is an urgent […]

 Transaction ID wraparound: a walk on the wild side

-© Laurenz Albe 2022 Most people are aware of transaction ID wraparound.
-The concept has been well explained in Hans’ article, so I won’t repeat all that here.
-But for most people it is an abstract concept, a bogeyman lurking in the dark around the corner.
-Many people know horror stories about anti-wraparound autovacuum tanking […]
+01.2023 Most people are aware of transaction ID wraparound.
+The concept has been well explained in Hans' article, so I […]

 Reduce WAL by increasing checkpoint distance